-- Contacting the University Press Office well in advance of your publication date.
-They may be able to help plan press releases or similar activity.
+- The University Press Office may be able to help plan press releases or similar activity.
+Contact them well in advance of your publication date.

-- Presenting at conferences, seminars and workshops, particularly around the time of publication.
+- Consider presenting at conferences, seminars and workshops, particularly around the time of publication.

-- Using social media to reach a wide audience, there are many channels to choose from.
+- Use social media to reach a wide audience, there are many channels to choose from.

 - Including a link in your paper to underlying research data and materials as this will make your paper more attractive.
 It will enable other researchers to discover and re-use your dataset, build on it and hopefully cite your work.

-- Using Kudos to help increase the reach and impact of your research.
+- Consider using Kudos to help increase the reach and impact of your research.

 You may be at a stage when collaborating with researchers in other institutions proves beneficial in moving forward in your research area.
-You can use various means to identify potential collaborators in other institutions.
+You can use the bibliographic databases to identify potential collaborators in other institutions.

-We also offer online training via our Influential Researcher Canvas Course.
+Library Services offers online training via our self-enrol Influential Researcher Canvas Course and Getting Published Canvas Course.

 For one-to-one appointments and bespoke workshops, contact the Research Skills Team in Library Services.